Easterday Ranches files bankruptcy after Tyson sues over non-existent cattle

 Up until January 22, Tyson had been quiet as to who the cattle supplier was that misappropriated such a large amount of funds, but then the news broke that Easterday Ranches was planning to sell their “North Lot” to one of Tyson’s competitors, Agri Beef Livestock.
 Easterdays’ “North Lot” is made up of 1,500 acres that includes a considerably large feedlot and irrigated and dry land farm ground.
 According to the Franklin County Assessor’s Office, the parcel of land sold for $16 million dollars.

 AB Livestock is a division of Agri Beef Company located in Boise, Idaho.
 Agri Beef Co. is well known for their beef brands; Snake River Farms, St. Helens Beef, Double R Ranch and Rancho El Oro.
-Agri Beef also owns Washington Beef, a reputable beef packer based in Toppenish, Washington.
+Agri Beef also owns Washington Beef, a reputable beef packer based in Toppenish, Washington that has a daily slaughter capacity of 1,550 head.

 The sale of Easterday’s North Lot is uncertain since the operation has declared bankruptcy.
 According to Patrick Patino, attorney at Patino Law Office in Omaha, NE, the sale of the feedlot may be considered a fraudulent transfer, meaning that the Debtor in Possession (DIP) may seek to avoid transfer.
 “To determine whether the transfer is fraudulent is highly fact-dependent.
 Based upon the alleged nefarious acts of the debtor in this case, there is likely to be a heightened level of scrutiny to uncover potential avoidable transfers and pressure the debtor in possession to pursue those actions through the bankruptcy case by utilizing an adversary proceeding,” stated Patino.